 Yamunotri is the source of the holy Yamuna River.
-Yamunotri Dham is one of the prime pilgrimage destination for Hindus as it treasure divine Yamunotri river.
-According to the Mythology Yamuna was the sister of Yamraj and so, Yamraj made a promised to Yamuna on Bhai Dooj that anyone who will take a dip in the Yamuna River will not be taken to Yamlok and he/she would obtain salvation.
+Yamunotri Dham is one of the prime pilgrimage destinations for Hindus as it treasures the divine Yamunotri river.
+According to the Mythology Yamuna was the sister of Yamraj and so, Yamraj made a promise to Yamuna on Bhai Dooj that anyone who will take a dip in the Yamuna River will not be taken to Yamlok and he/she would obtain salvation.

 The virtuous River Ganges is the primary feature of Gangotri Dham is Gomukh, which is the source of the divine River Ganges.